richardjonyo/data-engineering-zoomcamp/README.md

 The final product for this pipeline was a dashboard built on Google Data Studio.
 The dashboard has three parts with control filters on year and state that demonstrate the analytics points below.
 [Link to the dashboard:](https://lookerstudio.google.com/reporting/5a912732-c32f-4857-9931-0af9213e8ffb)

-A preview of the dashboard can also be seen below:

 ## Future considerations

 - Currently the project considers only weekly data, the monthly data could improve the analytics.